ottoman91/ottoman91.github.io/_healthcare/epic.md

-iDT Labs was contracted by IBM Research Africa to implement a one month proof of concept exercise at the offices of the district health medical team at Port Loko and the Open Government Initiative (OGI) to conduct the following
+iDT Labs was contracted by IBM Research Africa to implement a one month proof of concept exercise at the offices of the district health medical team at Port Loko and the Open Government Initiative (OGI) at Freetown to conduct the following
 activities:

 * Map out the technical capacity for all organizations and users in the